Virtualization-projects/ee-workshop/README.md

 ### <a name="task3.2"></a> Task 3.2: Build and Push Windows Images to Docker Trusted Registry
 ![](./images/windows75.png)

-1. CD into the `c:\hybrid-app\netfx-api` directory.
+1. Change your path to `c:\hybrid-app\netfx-api`.

-	> Note you'll see a `dotnet-api` directory as well.
-Don't use that directory.
-That's a .NET Core api that runs on Linux.
+	> Note that you'll see a `dotnet-api` directory.
+This can be ignored as it's the .NET Core api that runs on Linux.
 We'll use that later in the Kubernetes section.

 	```powershell
 	PS C:\> cd c:\hybrid-app\netfx-api\